facesignai/facesign-api/README.md

 })
 ```

-Make a request to any Notion API endpoint.
+Make a request to any Facesign API endpoint.